AdaWorld: Learning Adaptable World Models with Latent Actions: Experiments

 In this section, we first demonstrate \modelname's strengths in action transfer in \cref{sec:transfer}.
 We then study how efficient world model adaptation enables better simulation and planning in \cref{sec:adapt}.
 Lastly, we analyze the effectiveness of our designs with ablation studies in \cref{sec:ablation}.

-To thoroughly understand the adaptability of our approach, we compare \modelname with three representative baselines: \begin{itemize} \item \textbf{Action-agnostic pretraining.} In this setup, we pretrain a world model that shares the same architecture as \modelname but does not take latent actions as conditions.
-This baseline is used to demonstrate the effect of the predominant pretraining paradigm that relies only on action-agonistic videos~\cite{wu2024pre,gao2024vista,che2024gamegen,agarwal2025cosmos,he2025pre}. \item \textbf{Optical flow as an action-aware condition.} We automatically predict optical flows from videos using UniMatch~\cite{xu2023unifying}.
+To thoroughly understand the adaptability of our approach, we compare \modelname with three representative baselines: \begin{itemize} \item -0.1in \textbf{Action-agnostic pretraining.} In this setup, we train a world model that shares the same architecture as \modelname but always takes zeros as action conditions during pretraining.
+This baseline is used to demonstrate the effect of the predominant pretraining paradigm that relies only on action-agonistic videos~\cite{mendonca2023structured,wu2024pre,gao2024vista,che2024gamegen,agarwal2025cosmos,he2025pre}. \item -0.1in \textbf{Optical flow as an action-aware condition.} We automatically predict optical flows from videos using UniMatch~\cite{xu2023unifying}.
 The flow maps are downsampled to $16\times16$ and flattened as conditional encodings to replace the latent actions during pretraining.
-This baseline serves as an alternative solution for extracting action information from unlabeled videos. \item \textbf{Discrete latent action as an action-aware condition.} We also implement a variant of the latent action autoencoder based on the standard VQ-VAE~\cite{van2017neural}.
+This baseline serves as an alternative solution for extracting action information from unlabeled videos. \item -0.1in \textbf{Discrete latent action as an action-aware condition.} We also implement a variant of the latent action autoencoder based on the standard VQ-VAE~\cite{van2017neural}.
 Instead of using a continuous latent action space, this variant adopts a VQ codebook with 8 discrete codes following Genie~\cite{bruce2024genie}. \end{itemize}

 Except for the above modifications, we align other training settings for the baselines and our method.
 The world models of all compared methods are trained for 50K iterations to ensure a fair comparison.
 Our training dataset comprises four publicly accessible datasets~\cite{goyal2017something,grauman2022ego4d,o2023open,ju2024miradata} and videos collected automatically from 1016 environments in Gym Retro~\cite{nichol2018gotta} and Procgen Benchmark~\cite{cobbe2020leveraging}.
-This results in approximately 2000 million frames of interactive scenarios in total.
+This results in about 2000 million frames of interactive scenarios in total.
 More details about our datasets and implementation are provided in \cref{sec:datasets,sec:implementation}.